uccser/cs-unplugged/docs/source/getting_started/installation.rst

     $ cd cs-unplugged
     $ git checkout develop

-Step 10: Create virtual environment
+Step 10: Create Virtual Environment
 =================================================

 If you installed ``virtualenv`` in Step 3, then it's time to create a virtual